Should You Replace All Four Tires on Your AWD Vehicle?

 A new tire is larger in diameter than one of the same brand, type and size that’s part way through its tread life.
 This means there’s a measurable difference in tire circumference that may affect your vehicle’s performance.

 To understand why this matters, imagine two people out for a walk.
 Both are wearing fitness trackers that monitor the distance they travel and the number of steps they take.
 However, one of them is taller and has longer legs.
 By the end of the workout, they might cover the same distance, but the taller walker will have taken less steps to get there.

 The same is true for mismatched tires.
-A bigger tire (one with more tread depth) travels more distance in a single revolution than a smaller tire.
-So to compensate, a smaller-diameter tire will spin faster, revolving a bit more than one revolution for every revolution of the bigger tire.
+A taller tire with more tread depth travels more distance in a single revolution than a shorter tire with less tread depth.
+In order to keep up, the tire with less tread depth will spin faster and have more revolutions than the tire with more tread depth.

 - Mismatched tires are often a primary factor in drivetrain damage.

 - To minimize variances, ensure they all match (same brand, size and type).

 - The tread depth difference between front, rear, left and right tires should be minimal.
 Check your owner’s manual for specifics.

 Not sure if your auto is AWD (or four-, rear- or front-wheel drive?)
 Check your owner’s manual and look here for the differences.